Ygilany/vscode-terminal-launcher/README.md

 This extension contributes the following settings:

-* `	"terminalLauncher.projectsLocation"`: the path to the terminal-project.json file.
+* `	"terminalLauncher.projectsConfigurationsLocation"`: the path to the terminal-project.json file.
 leave it empty if you want to use the default
 #### example:
-`"terminalLauncher.projectsLocation: ""`
+`"terminalLauncher.projectsConfigurationsLocation: ""`

 ## Known Issues